Scarnati Announces $4.5 Million in Local Community & Economic Development Grants

-HARRISBURG — Three local projects have been selected to receive a total of $4.5 million in state funding from the State Redevelopment Assistance Capital Program (RACP), according to Senator Joe Scarnati (R-25).
+HARRISBURG — Three local projects have been selected to receive a total of $4.5 million in state funding from the State Redevelopment Assistance Capital Program (RACP), according to Senator Joe Scarnati (R-Brockway).

 Scarnati explained that RACP is a Commonwealth grant program administered by the Office of the Budget for the acquisition and construction of regional economic, cultural, civic, recreational, and historical improvement projects.